SimonBerens/simonberens.github.io/blog/starting-a-technical-blog-in-2023/index.md

 I tried following [this](https://mertbakir.gitlab.io/hugo/math-typesetting-in-hugo/) guide on getting Katex to work in Hugo, but it had trouble with complex equations.

-I was about to give up on Hugo when my friend told me that the theme he used, [LoveIt](https://hugoloveit.com/) had built-in support for math.
-It turned out to be too good to be true; although indeed I didn't have to manually set up Katex, it still failed to render complex equations due to Hugo's markdown engine mangling the markdown before giving it to Katex.
+I was about to give up on Hugo when my friend told me that the theme he used, [LoveIt](https://hugoloveit.com/), had built-in support for math.
+It turned out to be too good to be true — although I didn't have to manually set up Katex, it still failed to render complex equations due to Hugo's markdown engine mangling the markdown before giving it to Katex.

 To remedy this, LoveIt provides the `raw` shortcode to escape the markdown parser, but I wasn't thrilled about writing `{{ bruh }}` to Katex-ify a single variable.
-If I understand correctly, you actually don't need the `raw` shortcode for inline equations, but the dev server breaks every time you update the equation, which makes for a unpleasant latex-writing experience.
+If I understand correctly, you actually don't need the `raw` shortcode for inline equations, but the dev server breaks every time you update the equation, which makes for an unpleasant latex-writing experience.

+Here is what an example blog post with Hugo (using the LoveIt theme) looks like:
 ![hugo_pic.png](hugo_pic.png)

 Another friend told me he wrote his own extension that rendered latex to images and then used css to position them properly depending on whether the equation was in display mode or inline mode.

+I wasn't willing to put in that level of investment just yet, so I continued the journey.

 [**commit**](https://github.com/SimonBerens/technical-blog-exploration/commit/503e05185878af5a149b75481865986153646f3e)

 ## Jekyll
+Jekyll was my last resort out of the triad of blog generators that had stood the test of time.
-Jekyll was my last resort.
-As the OG static blog generator, I expected it to be able to take anything I threw at it.
+As _the_ OG static blog generator, I expected it to be able to take anything I threw at it.
 Unfortunately, I couldn't even get Jekyll set up on my computer.
 I thought maybe it was because I was on a Windows machine, but I also couldn't get it working on Windows Subsystem for Linux.

 I decided to abandon it after my roommate told me he tried Jekyll in the past and had nothing positive to say about it.
 Honestly, I didn't feel that I was missing out once I saw that `gem --version` took ~3 seconds to execute.

-## Vitepress
+## VitePress
 I really didn't like that my choice was between the bloat of Gatsby and the poor development experience of Hugo.
 I yearned for something modern, lightweight, and customizable.
-Out of desperation, I scrolled through the [list](https://jamstack.com/generators/) of Jamstack static site generators, where I stumbled upon Vitepress.
+Out of desperation, I scrolled through the [list](https://jamstack.com/generators/) of Jamstack static site generators, where I stumbled upon VitePress.

-With the tagline "Simple, powerful, and fast.
+With the tagline, "Simple, powerful, and fast.
 Meet the modern SSG framework you've always wanted," it felt like my prayers were answered.

-The only problem was, the ecosystem had questionable reliability — Vitepress had just exited from alpha to beta, and the seemingly official [Katex extension](https://www.npmjs.com/package/markdown-it-katex) for the markdown parser Vitepress uses ([markdown-it](https://github.com/markdown-it/markdown-it)) was last updated 7 years ago.
+The only problem was, the ecosystem had questionable reliability — VitePress had just exited from alpha to beta, and the seemingly official [Katex extension](https://www.npmjs.com/package/markdown-it-katex) for the markdown parser VitePress uses ([markdown-it](https://github.com/markdown-it/markdown-it)) was last updated 7 years ago.

 I found https://mdit-plugins.github.io/, a repository of markdown-it plugins refactored into Typescript + ESM.
-This included the markdown-it-katex plugin, which gave me the confidence to press forward with Vitepress.
+This included the markdown-it-katex plugin, which gave me the confidence to press forward with VitePress.

+Here is what an example blog post with VitePress (with no theme) looks like:
 ![vitepress_pic.png](vitepress_pic.png)

 [**commit**](https://github.com/SimonBerens/technical-blog-exploration/commit/57bee540b3b5476a32c10c37ca33e8df04601297)

-### Katex vs. Mathjax
-It was here in my exploration that I happened upon a [benchmark](https://www.intmath.com/cg5/katex-mathjax-comparison.php) comparing Katex and Mathjax.
-Katex advertises itself as much faster than Mathjax, which is why I wanted to use it for my blog.
-In the Katex [homepage](https://katex.org/), there is a GIF of Katex loading significantly faster than Mathjax.

-However, apparently this GIF is outdated as it compares Katex to Mathjax v2.
-Since then, there has been a new major release of Mathjax, Mathjax v3, which promises significant performance increases compared to v2.
-My understanding is that Mathjax can render a more complete subset of Latex and render it prettier.

-This made me question if I was just another pawn for Big Katex, spreading outdated rumors of its speed.
-But digging deeper, it turns out that Mathjax v3 [broke line breaks](https://github.com/mathjax/MathJax/issues/2312), which makes it unusable for complex equations.
-Mathjax v4 is in [alpha](https://github.com/mathjax/MathJax-src/releases/tag/4.0.0-alpha.1), and it promises to fix the lack of line breaking in v3.

 ## Next.js
 I told my friend about how I was wrapping up my quest to find the ultimate technical blogging platform,